ltrr-arizona-edu/trishproject/src/pages/background/tree_ring_sites/description.md

 chronologies:
 a) 165 higher quality sites with uniform coverage 1799-1988 and earliest data in 900 CE, and
 b) 30 sites specially selected for wide spacing, good sample depth, and strong common signal.
-The 30 site network is shown on the map in Figure 2.
+The 30 site network is shown on the map in the figure below this one.